MicrosoftDocs/dynamics-365-intelligent-order-management/topics/subscription-order.md

    v.
 Click on **Save** or **Save & Close**.

-## How does Subscription work?
+## How subscription order management works

 A subscription order could be created in an ecommerce application or though a customer service representative in D365 Intelligent Order Management.
-In either case this would create a **Subscription Order** and can be fould under **Orders**.
+In either case this would create a **Subscription Order** and can be found under **Orders**.
 A **Subscription order** is like a contract which defines the product that the customer has opted to be fulfilled as **subscriptions**.

 It includes few specific fields that signify this contract as below:

 |Field name|Description|